 Level 3 City & Guilds Diploma in Dog Grooming

-This course is a fantastic opportunity for those learners who have already achieved their Level 2 City & Guilds Dog Grooming Assistant qualification to become fully qualified dog groomers.
+This course is a fantastic opportunity for learners, who have already achieved their Level 2 City and Guilds Dog Grooming Assistant qualification, to become a fully qualified dog groomer.

 Course Summary